Middle-earth peoples: Trolls

 Trolls are said to have been created by Morgoth "in mockery of" the Ents.
 They dislike the sun, and some types, like the three Trolls from The Hobbit, turn to stone if exposed to sunlight.
 Trolls dwell in the Misty Mountains as well as in Mordor.
 Sauron breeds the Olog-hai: large, clever, and resistant to the sun.

 Barrow-wights

-Barrow-wights (from Middle English wight, a man) are dark spirits sent by the Witch-king of Angmar to possess and animate the bodies and bones of the former kings of the Dúnedain.
+Barrow-wights, from Middle English wight, a man, are dark spirits sent by the Witch-king of Angmar to possess and animate the bodies and bones of the former kings of the Dúnedain.
 These undead monsters haunt the Barrow-downs near Bree.

 Other beings

 Tom Bombadil

 Tom Bombadil does not belong to any of the peoples of Middle-earth; Tolkien calls him the spirit of the countryside.
 Unlike the other races, he is seemingly unaffected by the One Ring and appears to have existed before the Children of Ilúvatar (Elves and Men).
 As to the nature of Bombadil, Tolkien himself said that some things should remain mysterious in any mythology, "especially if an explanation actually exists."
-Tom is also known as "The First", "Master Tom", "Old Tom", "Iarwain Ben-adar" (a Sindarin name meaning "The Oldest without a father").
-The Noldor call him "Orald" meaning "Very Old", Dwarves call him "Forn" (meaning: The Ancient).